craigpeacock/Zephyr_LoRaWAN/README.md

 Useful for validating your LoRa radio is working before trying LoRaWAN.

+Please check the frequency configuration prior to use and ensure you are transmitting on a permitted band for your country.

 ```
 *** Booting Zephyr OS build zephyr-v3.2.0-3920-g5787c69b9ce5 ***
 LoRa Point to Point Communications Example